 The institution operates under the policies of the Board of Trustees and President of the Arkansas State University System.
 Programs at ASU-Beebe function separately under the leadership of the Chancellor.
-As an operationally separate institution of the Arkansas State University System, ASU-Beebe consists of the campus in Beebe and educational centers at Little Rock Air Force Base (ASU-LRAFB, A Degree Center of ASU-Beebe), Heber Springs (ASU-Heber Springs, A Center of ASU-Beebe), and Searcy (ASU-Searcy, A Technical Campus of ASU-Beebe).
+As an operationally separate institution of the Arkansas State University System, ASU-Beebe consists of the campuses in Beebe, Heber Springs, Searcy and the educational center at Little Rock Air Force Base.

-Since shortly after it was founded in 1927, Arkansas State University-Beebe has provided two years of course work for those who wish to transfer to senior institutions.
+Since shortly after it was founded in 1927, ASU-Beebe has provided two years of course work for those who wish to transfer to senior institutions.
 It has also offered associate degrees and certificate programs which can prepare them to enter the workforce in two years or less.
 Its affiliation in 1955 with Arkansas State University has enhanced the institution's ability to combine the openness and flexibility of a community type college with the stability and tradition of a university system.